40 eBay and second-hand buying tips

-For a true picture of the total cost, do a search, then sort items by 'Price + P&P: lowest first'.
+Do a search, then sort items by 'Lowest price + P&P'.
 Of course, auction listings' prices could still rise, but on buy-it-now items this instantly shows the cheapest.

 Always double-check postage charges before bidding.
-Some sellers try to supplement their income by charging higher delivery rates, though eBay is cracking down on this by specifying a maximum postage amount for many categories.
+Some sellers try to supplement their income by charging higher rates, though eBay is cracking down on this by specifying a maximum postage amount for many categories.

-sneaky tricks to exploit sellers' slip-ups
+Sneaky tricks to exploit sellers' slip-ups

 Some sellers make basic mistakes, leaving goods going for bargain money (read the eBay Selling Tricks guide to avoid these blunders).

-Instead, ask the question via the seller's profile (make it clear which item you're on about).
-They probably won't bother with the extra faff of adding it to the listing, so you'll be the only one in the know.
+So contact the seller to fill in gaps.
+They might not bother with the extra faff of adding it to the listing, so you might be the only one in the know.

 Listings that finish at anti-social times often get fewer bids, so sell for less.

 In its essence, eBay's just a marketplace.
 While it's easy to snap up a scorcher, it's just as easy to get burnt.

-Search titles and descriptions
+Search items' titles and descriptions

 eBay automatically searches for results with your specified words in their title.
 If you're not getting the results you want, try searching the item's description too.